This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Just across from Coal Drops Yard via Somers Town Bridge brings you to Camley Street Natural Park, reopened in 2021 with a spick and span new coffee shop (Kingfisher Cafe) and visitor centre overlooking Regent’s Canal.

-Camley Street Natural Park is open Wednesdays to Sundays 10am to 4pm with free admission (although donations are gratefully appreciated).
+Camley Street Natural Park is open daily from 10am to 4pm with free admission (although donations are gratefully appreciated).

 11. Wellcome Collection